 Members of the University can access electronic media for which the University Library has a license on site, and via the encrypted WLAN network Adonis.
 Remote access is possible via virtual private network (VPN).
 A few database providers don’t allow VPN.

 The platform www.digitaler-semesterapparat.de (Booktex) offers special licenses for copyright protected texts from some german publishers.
 The complete list of publishers can be found on the start page of www.digitaler-semesterapparat.de.

 Some of the texts included in www.digitaler-semesterapparat.de are available in electronic form at Mannheim University Library, too.
-Please check the catalogue Primo before using www.digitaler-semesterapparat.de.
+Please check the catalog Primo before using www.digitaler-semesterapparat.de.